Swedish Toffee Cookies

 • Bake for around 10 minutes until the cookies are a golden brown colour (slightly darker at the edges).
 Do not overbake!

-• Remove from the oven and immediately cut them gently diagonally into strips (don't attempt to move them as this point, as they will be very soft).
+• Remove from the oven and immediately carefully cut them diagonally into strips (don't attempt to move them as this point, as they will be very soft).
 Do not leave them to cool before cutting, otherwise they will break into pieces.

 • Allow to cool completely before eating.
 Enjoy!